abichoi/CASA0022_SmartHomeviaTwinandController/README.md

 2. Print out the 3D model of different parts one by one and assemble them just like the 3D model file.
 The wall has to be glued.
 **Please note:**
 The furnitures can be printed at 10% infill (except the desk, chair, toilet, sinks and stove), so that the top of the physical twin won't be too heavy.
-3. Laser cut the walls using the DXF files in the [DXF folder](https://github.com/abichoi/CASA0022_SmartHomeviaTwinandController/tree/main/DXF) if you would like to have a clear wall
+3. Laser cut the walls using the DXF files in the [PhysicalTwin_Walls folder](https://github.com/abichoi/CASA0022_SmartHomeviaTwinandController/tree/main/DXF/PhysicalTwin_Walls) if you would like to have a clear wall.
+Afterwards, glue the walls together

 ### Controller
 1. Connect the components according to the circuit diagram above and run the [code](https://github.com/abichoi/CASA0022_SmartHomeviaTwinandController/tree/main/Physical_Devices_Code/buttons) on NodeMCU through ArduinoIDE
 2. Print out the 3D model of the cover and base of the controller
-3. Laser cut the cover if you would like to see be able to see the circuit
+3. Laser cut the cover using the DXF files in the [Controller folder](https://github.com/abichoi/CASA0022_SmartHomeviaTwinandController/tree/main/DXF/Controller)if you would like to see be able to see the circuit
 4. Instruction on the controller is printed with Phomemo M02 Pocket Printer, this is optional

 ### Self Built Air Monitor